manbehindthemadness/razortrace/README.md

 * ``debug`` Specifies the final report will include the recorded memory samples in addition to allowing trace items from within the libraries own folder structure
    * default - ``False``
 * ``here`` The current working directory *(only required when initializing the probe as a class)*
-   * default - root install directory
+   * default - root installation directory

 Examples
 --------